ZEALORD98/toupcam/README.md

 Python interface to ToupCam cameras.

-DLLs & .so files where put in the same x64 floder.
+DLLs & .so files where put in the same x64 folder.
 These newer files where brought from the toupcam SDK on Touptek official site.

 Changes were made to camera.py :